In Praise of Human Artistry

 It looks worse than it is.

-My assumptions about believability in roleplaying games, particularly with regard to violence, have shifted over the years.
+My understanding of believability in roleplaying games, particularly with regard to violence, has shifted over the years.

 Eclipse Phase Remixes the Future